Etcetera-Agency/n8n-discord-bot/refactoring_tasks/0_tasks_list.md

 - [ ] 22 — Document architecture boundaries (refactoring_tasks/tasks_22.md)

 Note for all tasks: When adding or updating tests, load payloads from `payload_examples.txt` and sample responses from `responses` instead of hardcoding.

+Process requirement: After completing each refactoring task, update any affected tests first, then run the test suite (`pytest -q`) to validate changes.

 Global behavior constraint: Do not change Discord behavior (messages, reactions, component IDs/layout, ephemeral/public status, and message edit/delete timing must remain identical).